amulyashraddhapatnam/Skill_Lab_Thadam-Labs/README.md

 ### Implementation:
 Using agentic coding with Google Antigravity, we developed the proposed solution into a fully functional web application.
 The project was generated, implemented, and tested through the agentic coding workflow, resulting in a working application that can be run locally through a localhost link and used to interact with the implemented features.

+### Application Screenshots
+The following screenshots showcase the key screens and features of the fully functional Mail Hunt application, developed using agentic coding with Google Antigravity and tested locally through a localhost environment.

 1. Login Page
    <img width="954" height="508" alt="image" src="https://github.com/user-attachments/assets/b22ae231-cf66-4296-b67a-a15f92ba923e" />